Selfnet/sipam/README.md

 3. Run `just up -d` (this will initially build the containers and start them)
 4. After the containers are up and running, run `just init-setup` (this will initialize the database and create a superuser)
     - You will be ask to create a superuser.
 This is the user you will use to login to the web interface of django.
+    - This step will also fill the database with some sample data.
+If you need more data **just ask**.

 To see what commands are available, run just `just`.
 This will list all available commands including a short description.